» C64.COM exclusives

 Cheezle Kane – 64 [Lyrics]

-Not much is known about this Australian group.
-When last we emailed them a while ago, the group was about to dissolve.
-(If you want to get hold of their other songs, get in touch with Andreas.)
+Not much is know about this Australian group.
+We emailed with them a while ago, and at that time, the group was about to dissolve.
+(Anyone that wants to get hold of their other songs, get in touch with Andreas.)

 Hjalle & Heavy – Commodore 64 [Lyrics]

-Punkrockers Hjalle and Heavy got famous among kids via a TV programme – and the rest, as they say, is history.
-They released three records in one year, and they all went gold.
+Punkrockers Hjalle and Heavy got famous among kids via a TV program - the rest is history as they say.
+They released three records in one year and they all sold gold.
 This song was taken from their third album Dunder and is about the years Hjalle spent in front of his C64 playing all those classic games.

 K-pist – C64 [Lyrics]

 This song was used in the Swedish movie Livet i 8 Bitar.
-It's about J, whose goal is to win 100,000 dollars in a Nintendo gaming contest.
-He struggles with his traditional Jewish family and non-Jewish girlfriend, who all demand that he grow up and get a job.
-Real problems arise when he wakes up one day to discover that his right hand is missing.
+It's about J whose goal is to win 100,000 dollar in a Nintendo gaming contest.
+He struggles with his traditional Jewish family and non-Jewish girlfriend who demand that he grow up and get a job.
+Real problems arise when he awakes to discover that his right hand is missing.

 Video